zencart/documentation/content/user/first_steps/relative_urls.md

 <img src="/images/POINTS.jpg" alt="Get Points"></p>   <!-- NO! -->
 ```

-The problem is, this won't work if the store is moved to a subdomain.
+The problem is, this won't work if the store is moved to a subdomain, which is common when setting up a test site.

 If you don't start the path name with a slash, it *will* work correctly.